jasonwong-lab/smk_sv/README.md

       - ...
    - You must change the file paths specified in the config.

-6. **Create `config/pep/samples.csv` and `config/pep/config.yaml` from `config/pep/samples-test.csv` and `config/pep/config-test.yaml`:**
+6. **Create `config/pep/samples.csv` and `config/pep/config.yaml` from `config/pep/samples-test.csv` and `config/pep/config-test.yaml`.**
    - Only `sample_name` in the table will be used.
    - More information please see [Portable Encapsulated Projects (PEP)](https://pep.databio.org).

-7. **Create `workflow/profiles/default/config.yaml` from `workflow/profiles/default/config-test.yaml` to :**
+7. **Create `workflow/profiles/default/config.yaml` from `workflow/profiles/default/config-test.yaml`.**
-   - bind directories you need in the container.
+   - Bind directories you need in the container.
-   - change the number of CPUs you prefer.
+   - Change the number of CPUs you prefer.
-   - modify/add/delete other parameters of this snakemake pipeline.
+   - Modify/add/delete other parameters of this snakemake pipeline.

 8. **Run the whole pipeline:**